M249 Squad Automatic Weapon: Design details

-The M249 SAW is a belt-fed light machine gun.
-It fires the 5.56×45mm NATO cartridge, usually a combination of one M856 tracer and four M855 ball cartridges fed from M27 linked belts.
-Belts are typically held in a hard plastic or soft canvas box attached to the underside of the weapon.
+The M249 SAW is a belt-fed light machine gun chambered in 5.56×45mm NATO cartridge, usually a combination of one M856 tracer and four M855 ball cartridges fed from M27 linked belts.
+Belts are typically held in a hard plastic or soft canvas box attached to the underside of the feedbox retainer.
 The M249 can also fire rifle grenades.

-It fires from an open bolt and is gas operated.
+The M249 fires from an open bolt and is gas operated.
 When the trigger is pulled, the bolt and bolt carrier move forward under the power of the recoil spring.
 A cartridge is stripped from the belt, chambered, and discharged, sending a bullet down the bore.
 Expanding propellant gases are diverted through a hole in the barrel into a chamber.
 This pressure moves a piston providing the energy to extract and eject the spent casing as well as advance the belt and compress the recoil spring, thus preparing for subsequent shots.
-At 41 in long and 17 lb in weight (22 lb including a 200-round belt and plastic ammo box), the M249 is a cumbersome weapon.
+It has an overall length of 41 in.
+It weighs 17 lb empty and 22 lb including a 200-round belt and plastic ammo box.

-The M249's air-cooled barrel is equipped with a mechanism to remove and replace the barrel assembly with a spare, this makes it easy for the operator to easily change the barrel on the field when it gets too hot during extensive amounts of fire.
+The M249 SAW's air-cooled barrel is equipped with a mechanism to remove and replace the barrel assembly with a spare, this makes it easy for the operator to easily change the barrel on the field when it gets too hot during extensive amounts of fire.
 The barrel has a rifling twist rate of one turn in 180 mm.
-A folding bipod with adjustable legs is attached near the front of the weapon, though there are provisions for hard-mounting to a M192 Lightweight Ground Mount tripod or vehicle mount.
+A folding bipod with adjustable legs is attached near the front of the M249, though there are provisions for hard-mounting to a M192 lightweight ground mount tripod or vehicle mount.